Services for Children with Special Needs in Peru

 Passport and entry requirements

-Please plan on having your passport in hand by late March because we have to have the number to confirm the Lima-Cusco-Lima airline ticket and hotel reservations.
+All students must have their passport in hand by late March because we have to provide passport information to confirm the hotel reservations.